RYMEDI-Organization/RYMEDI-AVAX/README.md

 - privateKeys - The private keys to establish account details.

-- ABI - ABI of smart contract gives a contract the ability to communicate and interact with external applications and other smart contracts.

 - ContractAddress - Address of the smart contract.

+- ABI(OPTIONAL) - ABI of smart contract gives a contract the ability to communicate and interact with external applications and other smart contracts.

 ## Functions